Fish Tacos Recipe

 - 1 1/2 pounds tilapia fillets (or other mild fish; if buying tilapia try to find it U.S. farmed)

 - cooking oil for pan frying

 - optional toppings- salsa, julienned jicama, cilantro, diced tomato, diced onion, shredded cabbage

 - Pat dry fish fillets (approximately 1 1/2 lbs) with paper towels.
 Season both sides with salt and pepper.
 Place fillets in large zip-top bag with 1 cup of flour.
 Shake until fillets are coated on all sides.

-- Pour 1/4 cup of canola oil in large skillet (I used cast iron) and heat over medium/medium high.
+- Pour 1/4 cup of high temp cooking oil in large skillet (I used cast iron) and heat over medium/medium high.
 Watch closely and when the slightest hint of smoke is seen coming off the oil, turn the heat down a bit.
 Take fillets out of the bag and give them a good shake to remove excess flour (you just want a light dusting).
 Gently place fillets in the pan.
 After a few seconds shake the pan to keep them sticking.
 Cook 2-3 minutes, gently flip and shake the pan again to loosen fillets.
 Cook 2-3 more minutes, remove fillets from pan and set aside.

 - In same pan over low heat, warm tortillas for a minute on each side, or follow package instructions for warming.